As an Amazon Associate I earn from qualifying purchases.

 Well, the great news is that now you’ll be able to recreate this iconic flavor right in your own kitchen!
 Exciting!

-Because I’ve already written a lot in this post, I’m going to keep the rest short and sweet.
-This recipe is straightforward, and there is nothing too crazy about it.
-Simple, regular ingredients, offset by a tiny touch of almond extract to give these cupcakes a flavor profile unlike any other cupcake.
+Aside from those specifics, we’ve got very simple regular additional ingredients, offset by a tiny touch of almond extract to give these cupcakes a flavor profile unlike any other cupcake.
 Plus… Tons of sprinkles.
 That should seal the deal.

-Topped off with my classic and favorite vanilla buttercream, swirled into the perfect medium for a birthday candle + more sprinkles…
+I topped off these vanilla funfetti cupcakes with my classic and favorite vanilla buttercream (+ a touch of almond extract!), swirled into the perfect medium for a birthday candle + more sprinkles…

 …now we’re talkin’.

-So please, let’s revel in reflection and celebration of a year of Fresh April Flours recipes by just enjoying a homemade funfetti cupcake.
-Seriously.
-I insist.
+So please, let’s revel in reflection and celebration of SIX YEARS of Fresh April Flours recipes by just enjoying some colorful and tasty cupcakes.